supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

----
-lab:
-    title: 'Exercise 3 - Create a Scheduled Query'
-    module: 'Module 7 - Create detections and perform investigations using Microsoft Sentinel'
----

 # Module 7 - Lab 1 - Exercise 3 - Create a Scheduled Query

 ### Task 1: Create a Scheduled Query.

 In this task, you will create a scheduled query and connect it to the Teams channel you created in the previous exercise.

-1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.
+1. Log in to WIN1 virtual machine with the password as provided in the Environment tab.

-2. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.
+1. In the **Sign in** dialog box, copy and paste in the **Username** provided in the environment details page (odl_user_DID@xxxxx.onmicrosoft.com) and then select Next.

-3. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+1. In the **Enter password** dialog box, copy and paste in the Password and then select **Sign in**.

 4. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.